Host Site: Welia Health

 Program Length: 1 year

-Co-Site Coordinators and Primary Preceptors: Brent Thompson, PharmD and Patricia Lind, Pharm.D.
+Co-Site Coordinators and Primary Preceptors: Brent Thompson, PharmD and Kati Dvorak, PharmD, BCACP

-Committed to building a healthier tomorrow, FirstLight recently broke ground on a $62 million-dollar expansion project, which will include a new hospital pharmacy and a new community pharmacy on the Mora campus.
+Committed to building a healthier tomorrow, Welia Health recently completed a multimillion-dollar expansion project, which included a new hospital pharmacy and a new community pharmacy on the Mora campus.
 This expansion allows Welia to accommodate the continued growth in the surrounding communities, upgrades to technology, and provide additional patient services.

 Mission: To support and improve the health of the communities we serve.